 Grain: In our herd, grain is only fed regularly to growing babies, and pregnant and milking mamas.

--Does: Our does are fed a 16% dairy ration that is blended by our local feed mill.
-Once all does are bred, I feed about half a cup of alfalfa pellets and half a cup of 16% dairy ration per head once a day to all the does.
+-Does: Our lactating does are fed a 16% dairy ration that is blended by our local feed mill.
 During the last week or two of pregnancy (will vary by doe) I will offer increasing amounts of the dairy feed to get them used to having a full milking ration once they kid.
 I also offer alfalfa pellets, free choice during the last week or two of pregnancy, and on the stand during lactation.

--Kids: At 2-3 weeks old, when we first separate the kids from their dam for milk test, we start to offer grain to the kids.
-We feed Purina Honor Show Chow Commotion to all the kids until they leave or until they are 6-8 months old.
+-Kids: We feed Purina Honor Show Chow Commotion to all the kids until they leave or until they are 6-8 months old.
 This is a feed that is medicated with a coccidiostat to help control coccidia growth on our kids.
 This feed also has ammonium chloride to help prevent urinary calculi (bladder stones) in bucks and wethers.
-Kids are offered free choice alfalfa, and are out with their dams, nibbling on grass in the pasture.
+Kids are offered free choice alfalfa, and access to a small pasture area.

 -Bucks: Our bucks do not get grain unless for some reason their condition has deteriorated and they need some extra groceries.
 In that case we feed them the show chow that is fed to the kids until their body condition is back to optimal.
 This feed has ammonium chloride and is properly formulated with a 2:1 Calcium:Phosphorus ratio that helps prevent urinary calculi (bladder stones)